MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/get-started/using-the-proxy-for-the-first-time.md

 Depending on your operating system, you have a different first run experience.

-Select the relevant section below and follow the steps.
+Select the relevant section and follow the steps.

 ### [Windows](#tab/windows)